Why Scrum Is Awesome for Project Managers

 Scrum creates the conditions that force organizations to make choices about what work will be done and in what order.
 The Product Owner is a single person with both the authority and accountability to make decisions to maximize product value, which are made transparent through an ordered Product Backlog.

-A Scrum Master helps protect and maximize benefits of the empirical process and supports a Scrum Team in becoming healthy, while embodying agility to the organization.
+A Scrum Master helps protect and maximize the benefits of the empirical process and supports a Scrum Team in becoming healthy, while embodying agility to the organization.

 If you are a project manager wondering what your role is, you have options.